Nova Vulgata

 Before the Nova Vulgata, the Clementine Vulgate was the standard Bible of the Catholic Church.

-The Nova Vulgata is not a critical edition of the historical Vulgate.
-Rather, it is a text intended to accord with modern critical editions of the Hebrew and Greek Bible texts, and to produce a style closer to Classical Latin.
+The Clementine version continues to be employed in liturgical celebrations using the pre–Vatican II liturgical books, including the 1961 Roman Breviary.

 History

 Elaboration of the text

-In 1907, Pope Pius X commissioned the Benedictine Order to produce as pure a version as possible of Jerome's original text after conducting an extensive search for as-yet-unstudied manuscripts, particularly in Spain.
-Pope Pius XI established the Pontifical Abbey of St Jerome-in-the-City in 1933 to complete the work.

-By the 1970s, the Benedictine edition was no longer required for official purposes because of liturgical changes that had spurred the Holy See to produce a new translation of the Latin Bible, the Nova Vulgata.
-In consequence, the abbey was suppressed in 1984.
-Five monks were nonetheless allowed to complete the final two volumes of the Old Testament, which were published under the abbey's name in 1987 and 1995.

 The Second Vatican Council in Sacrosanctum Concilium mandated a revision of the Latin Psalter, to bring it in line with modern textual and linguistic studies while preserving or refining its Christian Latin style.
 In 1965, Pope Paul VI appointed a commission to revise the rest of the Vulgate following the same principles.
 The Commission published its work in eight annotated sections and invited criticism from Catholic scholars as the sections were published.
 The Latin Psalter was published in 1969, the New Testament was completed by 1971, and the entire Nova Vulgata was published as a single-volume edition for the first time in 1979.

 The foundational text of most of the Old Testament is the critical edition commissioned by Pope Pius X and produced by the monks of the Benedictine Abbey of St. Jerome.
 The foundational text of the Books of Tobit and Judith is from manuscripts of the Vetus Latina, rather than the Vulgate.
 The New Testament was based on the 1969 edition of the Stuttgart Vulgate, and hence on the Oxford Vulgate.
 All of these base texts were revised to accord with the modern critical editions in Greek, Hebrew, and Aramaic.
 A number of changes were also made where modern scholars felt that Jerome had failed to grasp the meaning of the original languages, or had rendered it obscurely.